frconor-ebook/meditations/_posts/2025-02-25-a-cup-of-cold-water.md

 eternal value.

 We could consider in our prayer the vast number of opportunities that present themselves to us.
+We're told by St. Francis de Sales, "Great opportunities to serve God seldom arise, but little ones are frequent;

-We\'re told by St. Francis de Sales, "Great opportunities to serve God seldom arise, but little ones are frequent; \[and our Lord himself has told us that\] 'he who is faithful over a few things will be placed over many' (Luke 16:10).
+\[and our Lord himself has told us that\] 'he who is faithful over a few things will be placed over many' (Luke 16:10).
 Do all things in the name of God, and you will do all things well, provided you know how to fulfill your duties properly.

-"Then, whether you eat or drink, whether you sleep, or take recreation, or turn the spit of an oven, you will profit greatly in God\'s sight by doing all these things, because God wishes you to do them" (St. Francis de Sales, *Introduction to the Devout Life,* XXXV).
+"Then, whether you eat or drink, whether you sleep, or take recreation, or turn the spit of an oven, you will profit greatly in God\'s sight by doing all these things, because God wishes you to do them" (St. Francis de Sales, *Introduction to the Devout Life*).

 Often, it\'s the small things that make a job perfect, worthy of being offered to God: the double-checking of an email or a WhatsApp message